How to Be a Liberated Woman

 Two of my favorite female artists are Rihanna and Beyonce.
 Besides the number of hits each of these ladies have released over the last few years, I’ve always admired their ability to not only embrace being a black woman, but also being a sexually liberated black woman.
 We’re living during a time where women’s empowerment and feminism is at an all-time high, especially with pop culture.
 But before there was Rih Rih and Bey, there was platinum selling artist, Adina Howard.
 Back in the nineties, Ms. Howard was a rarity amongst her peers.
 A woman that was unapologetically sexy while embracing her sexuality through her music and image.
+Adina Howard is an embodiment of what a liberated woman is.
 Though she has seen plenty of success, that didn’t stop her critics and their disapproval of her willingness to let it all hang out.
 With the chart-topping anthems “Freak Like Me” and “T-shirt and Panties”, Ms. Howard didn’t hold back when it came to being exactly who she is.
 Her motto – if a man can do it, so can she.
 Fast forward to 2018, Adina continues to push the envelope while inspiring other women to express themselves freely.

 On the other hand, sexual assault and misconduct scandals are the latest media goldmine.
 We have a President that has been on record, bragging about grouping women in unwanted ways.
 Movie directors facing rape charges and way too many other stories to count.
 It seems like every other week; more stories are dropping of women stepping forward with accusations of sexual harassment or misconduct.
-Most recently, Oscar-winning actor Morgan Freeman has fallen under fire for his misplaced comments andhumor.
+Most recently, Oscar-winning actor Morgan Freeman has fallen under fire for his misplaced comments and humor.
+(Since then there have been countless sexual misconduct scandals in the news, just google it!)
 I’m not here to play judge and jury, but I have to wonder – is this all a coincidence or is it related?

 Does being sexually liberated come with as a double-edged sword?
 With the wave of women’s liberation and as freeing and empowering as it can be, is the male ego becoming further bruised?
 It’s been proven that some men feel entitled to women and their bodies.
 In essence causing them to assert the control they “believe” they have.
 In addition to that, people are so quick to blame women who are actual victims.
 They get blamed for dressing too sexy, being too flirtatious, or just being too damn nice!
 It’s a crock of bull if you ask me!
 We as women should be able to dress, talk, and look however the hell we want.
 That doesn’t give anyone justification to be disrespectful or downright creepy.